 Sign up for the Your Parliament newsletter to find out how you can get involved

 Take a tour of Parliament and enjoy a delicious afternoon tea by the River Thames

 See some of the sights you’ll encounter on a tour of Parliament

 Book a school visit, classroom workshop or teacher-training session

 Science and Technology Committee (Commons)

-The Science and Technology Committee is undertaking an inquiry into robotics and artificial intelligence.
+The Science and Technology Committee undertook an inquiry into robotics and artificial intelligence.

 Robotics and Autonomous Systems (RAS) is one of the 'Eight Great Technologies' identified by the UK Government in 2012.
-A national strategy for RAS innovation from a 'RAS Special Interest Group' was published by Innovate UK in 2014.
+A national strategy for RAS innovation (PDF 172 MB) from a 'RAS Special Interest Group' was published by Innovate UK in 2014.

 The Government responded to that strategy in March 2015 (PDF 405 KB) and agreed to establish a RAS Leadership Council to oversee its execution.
 The Special Interest Group also published The UK Landscape for Robotics and Autonomous Systems in 2015.
 The Engineering and Physical Sciences Research Council launched an UK-RAS network, also in 2015.